epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 You may consider the following when running your one-on-ones:

 - Start it with a question such as "*How are you feeling this week?*" or another alternative from [the list of questions below](#questions-to-ask).
-That's good because you want them to run the meeting;
+That's a good start because you want them to talk after all;
-- Some status updates are a bit inevitable in the first minutes but, unless really necessary, try to move away from it as quickly as possible;
+- Some status updates may be a bit inevitable in the first minutes but, unless really necessary, try to move away from it as quickly as possible;
 - Focus on what they are saying, and move forward with questions that will develop their thoughts.
 Concentrate to do this effectively, because being a great listener is not easy;
 - Have a couple of prepared talking points, if the conversation stagnates, to take the best of this moment.
 Choose wisely from [the list of topics below](#topics-for-discussion).